-Sixth, Christmas for Kids VBS can serve as a way to connect unchurched families to Sunday morning activities.
+Fifth, Easter for Kids VBS can serve as a way to connect unchurched families to Sunday morning activities.
 If you hold the VBS on a Saturday, have the children sing a song they learned in worship the next day.
+Palm Sunday would be a great opportunity.
 Or invite the unchurched children to continue learning about Jesus by coming back to Sunday school.
-When a child starts asking his parents to bring him or her to your church, you have a great opportunity!
+When a child starts asking his parents to bring him or her to your church, you

-If your congregation has never conducted a Christmas for Kids VBS, why not try one this year?
-It is easy, costs very little, and can accomplish multiple good things, as illustrated above.
+Easter for Kids VBS, why not try one this year?
+It multiple good things, as illustrated above.

-PUTTING TOGETHER A CHRISTMAS FOR KIDS PROGRAM
+PUTTING TOGETHER AN EASTER FOR KIDS PROGRAM

-Here are five steps you need to take to run a successful Christmas for Kids VBS.
+Here are five steps you need to take to run a successful Easter for Kids VBS.
 Some of these (steps 1 through 3) can be done concurrently.